leeds1219/leeds1219.github.io/_pages/about.md

 Previously, I received my B.S. degree from <a href="https://www.korea.edu/">Korea University</a> in june 2024.

-My current research interest lies in multi-modal learning.
+My current research interest lies in multimodal learning.
 Feel free to reach me if you are seeking any form of cooperation.

 # 🔥 News